Shriek (character): Marvel Zombies

-A zombified alternate universe variant of Shriek from Earth-13264 appears in Secret Wars.
+A zombified alternate universe version of Shriek from Earth-13264 appears in Secret Wars.

 Spider-Man: Heroes & Villains

 Shriek appears in Spider-Man: Heroes & Villains Collection.

 In other media

 Television

 Shriek appears in Ultimate Spider-Man, voiced by Ashley Eckstein.

 Film

 Frances Barrison appears in Venom: Let There Be Carnage, portrayed by Naomie Harris.
 This version fell in love with Cletus Kasady in her youth while they were both at the St. Estes Home for Unwanted Children before she was taken to the Ravencroft Institute.
 On the way there, Barrison tried to use her sonic powers to escape but was shot by police officer Patrick Mulligan.
 While Mulligan believed that he had killed her, Barrison survived, but was left heavily scarred, blind in her left eye, and subsequently imprisoned within a reinforced glass cell.
 In the present, after Kasady becomes Carnage, he breaks Barrison out of Ravencroft, and together they go on a rampage through San Francisco before capturing Mulligan and Anne Weying to lure out Venom.
 As Kasady and Barrison attempt to get married in a cathedral, they are confronted by Venom.
-However, after Barrison kills Mulligan, she's betrayed by Carnage, who tries to strangle her to prevent her from using her powers in front of him.
-Barrison is tricked by Venom into attacking Kasady and Carnage with her powers, demolishing the cathedral, and she's killed when a falling bell crushes her.
+In the ensuing fight, Barrison kills Mulligan before Carnage tries to kill her for using her powers near him.
+Venom tricks her into attacking Kasady and Carnage with her powers, demolishing the cathedral and causing a bell to fall and crush her.